How to Format Articles for DZone

 Click the "centered" option, and presto: All done.

-Now we get to movies.
+Now we get to videos.
 Videos are a great way to share presentations or host tutorials, and adding them is generally pretty easy.
 Like Spring Boot?
 If so, you've probably seen this video tutorial on DZone.

 To put videos into articles, all you need is the embed code (or a YouTube URL).
 Open the Insert Video Tool, then choose how you want to import it (via embed code or YouTube URL).
 Paste the proper text into the proper box, and you're all set.